ShaunFerris/Coding-Note-Taking/Project Notes/Project Notes - Refresh and polish on existing squarespace site.md

 #projects

+NOTE: This project turned out to be heavily focussed on design, with little to no engineering involved.
+I decided that it was incongruent with my skill set and refferred it on to a colleague with a skillset that fit better.

 This project is undertaken for a client, so notes here will be annonymised like previous client projects.

 ## General brief